toji/toji.dev/webgpu-best-practices/webgl-performance-comparison.md

 WebGL contexts are created with a depth buffer but no stencil buffer by default, controlled using the `depth` and `stencil` booleans during context creation.
 WebGPU does not automatically handle creation of depth/stencil textures for you, but instead requires you to create one manually and provide it to the [`GPUDepthStencilAttachment`](https://gpuweb.github.io/gpuweb/#depth-stencil-attachments) when beginning a render pass.

-Whether or not your application needs a depth or stencil buffer is app-specific, but if ypur app doesn't require them ensure that you explicitly set `depth` and/or `stencil` to false when creating the WebGL context.
+Whether or not your application needs a depth or stencil buffer is app-specific, but if your app doesn't require them ensure that you explicitly set `depth` and/or `stencil` to false when creating the WebGL context.

 ```js
 // WebGL - Create a context without a depth/stencil buffer